daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \includegraphics[height=2.2in]{picsfigs/griffin.jpg}

-- If the price of a good increases, can quantity demanded actually *increase*?!
+- If the price of a good increases, can quantity demanded actually *INCREASE*?!
-    - Yes, if the good is *very* inferior and is a large portion of income
+    - Yes, if the good is *very* inferior,  not very substitutable,  and is a large portion of income.

-*Notes:*

-- Yes, if the good is very inferior, and not very substitutable \
+    We call this case a *Giffen good*.
-- But it has never been seen and documented in the wild \
+    - It has never been seen and documented in the wild \

-- See Powerpoint (if time permits) \
+- See Powerpoint

 - Practice question: try to draw indifference curves and budget constraints illustrating this effect for a Giffen good